 A few weeks ago I got a chance to listen to Geoff Colvin talk about his new book, The Upside of the Downturn.
 Geoff, a long-time editor and columnist for Fortune Magazine, is an engaging speaker and he peppered his opening comments with headlines from that morning’s newspapers.
-He also made the intriguing claim that death rates go down in a recession and offered up as evidence that profits were down at the U.S.’s largest maker of caskets.
+He also made the intriguing claim death rates go down in a recession and offered up as evidence that profits were down at the U.S.’s largest maker of caskets.

 Several of us discussed this claim afterwards and found it hard to believe.
-With lower income, we expected that people would eat cheaper, less nutritious food.
+With lower income, we expected people would eat cheaper, less nutritious food.
 Unhealthy habits like smoking and alcohol seem recession-proof and might even increase.
-We assumed that death rates were more likely to increase during a recession.
+We assumed death rates were more likely to increase during a recession.

 In a Fortune article, Colvin explained that the primary reason is that people without jobs have more time to exercise.
 Losing weight correlates with less smoking, both of which improve your health.
 Out of work people also have more time to sleep which in turn improves health.

 The recession leads to better health and longer lives.
 That is the upside of the downturn.